annettembeyu/unsupervised-learning-techniques-in-R/README.md

 ### Part 2: Feature Selection

-This section requires you to perform feature selection through the use of the unsupervised learning methods learned earlier this week.
-You will be required to perform your analysis and provide insights on the features that contribute the most information to the dataset.
+This section involves performing feature selection through the use of the unsupervised learning methods.
+Then perform analysis and provide insights on the features that contribute the most information to the dataset.

 ### Part 3: Association Rules

-This section will require that you create association rules that will allow you to identify relationships between variables in the dataset.
-You are provided with a separate dataset that comprises groups of items that will be associated with others.
-Just like in the other sections, you will also be required to provide insights for your analysis.
+In this section I will create association rules that will allow  identification of relationships between variables in the dataset.
+Using separate dataset that comprises groups of items that will be associated with others.
+Provide insights for to my analysis.

 ### Part 4: Anomaly Detection

-You have also been requested to check whether there are any anomalies in the given sales dataset.
-The objective of this task being fraud detection.
+The objective of this task is fraud detection by checking whether there are any anomalies in the given sales dataset.

 ## Practise Outcome